GET ON THE LAW TRACK

 You need to be a committed student to participate in the 3 + 3 program.
 You will not be able to pursue a double major or minor if you choose this path.
 However, you will be able to take full advantage of the many academic and extracurricular activities that ONU offers.
 You’ll make a smooth transition into law school, guided by a familiar campus and supportive professors.

 MATT OYSTER, BA ’07, JD ’10 WITH A MAJOR IN POLITICAL SCIENCE

 Even before Matt Oyster stepped foot on ONU’s campus, he knew he wanted to become a lawyer.
 He majored in political science, minored in German, and declared a pre-law option.
-While a student, he was heavily involved in ONU Mock Trial.
+While a student, he was heavily involved in ONU’s Mock Trial program.
 He also assumed leadership roles in many student organizations including Sigma Phi Epsilon, a social fraternity, and Pi Sigma Alpha, a political science honors fraternity.
 He then attended ONU’s Pettit College of Law for his juris doctorate.
-After graduation, he worked for the Ohio Attorney General’s office before assuming his current role as deputy general counsel for the Ohio Casino Control Commission.
+After graduation, he worked for the Ohio Attorney General’s office before assuming his current role as Director of Licensing and Investigations and Senior Legal Counsel for the Ohio Casino Control Commission.
 In this role, he provides legal counsel on issues related to gaming, labor and employment, Ohio’s Sunshine Laws, and more.
 “Without a doubt, I truly enjoy critical thinking, problem solving and writing persuasively.
 Rarely a day goes by when I don’t get to do all three,” he says.